Angel in Realtime: Background

-Following the release of their 2017 album Go Farther in Lightness, Gang of Youths relocated to London.
+Following the release of their second studio album Go Farther in Lightness (2017), Gang of Youths relocated to London.
 In 2018, Teleso Le'aupepe, the father of frontman David, died of cancer.
 On his deathbed, he hinted that there were a number of secrets to be discovered in Polynesia – a surprise to his family, as Le'aupepe had always been insistent of his upbringing in New Zealand before settling in Sydney.
 David Le'aupepe and his wife travelled to Samoa, where it was revealed his father had disappeared to Australia in the 1970s, leaving behind two sons.
 This story is later recited in the album's piano ballad, "Brothers".

 In 2019, founding member and guitarist Joji Malani amicably left the band.
 The following year, multi-instrumentalist Tom Hobden of Noah and the Whale joined as violinist.
 In July 2021, the band surprise released their second EP Total Serene, containing three tracks.
 Two of them – "The Angel of 8th Ave."
 (June) and "Unison" – would be included on Angel in Realtime.
 The former debuted at number 48 on the ARIA Singles Chart, and would later poll at number six in the Triple J Hottest 100 of 2021.
 Total Serene was the first collection of new music from Gang of Youths since Go Farther in Lightness.